-Hence, given the ability of integrator dynamics to reduce their Euclidean distance to a given reference at each time-step $k$, their Voronoi partition can be updated accordingly.
-However, as arbitrary nonlinear dynamics do not generally decrease the distance of agents to their corresponding centroid for all instances in time (see, e.g., the case presented in Figure~\ref{pics:singleintvsarbdyn}), a partition update rule has to be applied in order to meet the requirements of Proposition~\ref{proposition:cortesconvergence} and allow for the construction of a suitable mapping $T$.
-For this purpose, we rely on the conditions proposed in~\cite[Section 4]{Carron2017}: i.e., defining $e_{i,w} \! = \! \Vert p_{i,w} \! - \! c_i(\mathbb{W}_{p_{w},i}, \phi) \Vert$, the partition is updated only if
+As integrator dynamics are able to reduce their Euclidean distance to a given reference at each time-step $k$, their partitions can be updated accordingly.
+However, as arbitrary nonlinear dynamics do not generally decrease the distance to their corresponding centroid for all instances in time, a partition update rule has to be applied to meet the requirements of Proposition~\ref{proposition:cortesconvergence} and allow for the construction of a suitable mapping $T$.
+For this purpose, we rely on the conditions proposed in~\cite[Section~4]{Carron2017}: \rahel{i.e., defining $e_{i,w} \! = \! \Vert \bar{p}_{i,w}^* \! - \! c_i(\mathbb{W}_{\bar{p}_{w}^*,i}, \phi) \Vert$ and for later use also their combining vector $e_{w}=[e_{1,w}, \hdots, e_{M,w}]$}, the partition is updated only if